 IT infrastructure probably sounds like the last thing you want to learn about, because it sounds incredibly boring.
 However, when you’re part of the operation of a business; as an owner or employee, you’ll quickly find out that IT infrastructure is the frame upon which your business operates.

 IT infrastructure is the roads, tunnels and services that carry and protect your data.
 Essentially, it’s what enables your business to do the things it needs to do.
 From simple customer service emails to architectural design or healthcare data management; your IT infrastructure is responsible for it.

 When we think of infrastructure; we tend to think of highways, power lines, public transport.
 Even housing, schools and hospitals fall under this banner.
 In short, the essential systems and structures that exist in order for our society to successfully function.
 IT infrastructure operates in much the same way.
-IT infrastructure elements tend to fall into a few main categories:
+IT infrastructure elements tend to fall into four main categories:

 Your physical servers, computers and end-user devices (laptops, mobile phones, tablets), printers, network switches, routers, and firewall devices.

 Your CRM tool (such as HubSpot and Salesforce), productivity tools (e.g. Google Workspace, or Office 365), enterprise resource planning tool (like SAP, or Sage).

 Network elements are all about your connectivity (such as your office LAN, WAN, SDWAN).
 This also covers your internet connection, VoIP, network cabling, hubs, switches and routers sort of fall into this category as well.

 The human element is an underrated aspect of IT infrastructure.
 But really, it’s your end users, your network and system administrators, developers and programmers.
 All play a central role in the IT infrastructure system.